 The Pacific Private Sector Development Initiative (PSDI) was established by ADB in 2006 with co-financing by the Australian government to support efforts by the PDMCs to encourage private sector-led, sustainable economic growth.
 PSDI focuses on the following key reform areas: state-owned enterprise (SOE) reform and public-private partnerships (PPPs), financial sector reform to promote access to financial services, and reform of the legal and business regulatory environments in the region.

-PLCO's role, along with offices in Fiji Islands, Papua New Guinea, and Timor Leste, and field presences in Samoa, Solomon Islands, Tonga and Vanuatu is to:
+PLCO's role, along with offices in Fiji Islands, Papua New Guinea, and Timor-Leste, and field presence in Samoa, Solomon Islands, Tonga and Vanuatu involves organizing and aligning ADB operations with the evolving needs of the Pacific Islands, and strengthening ADB's delivery of high-quality, basic social services in the region.